 Modules (modules.yaml)

-The use of module systems to manage user environment in a controlled way is a common practice at HPC centers that is often embraced also by individual programmers on their development machines.
+The use of module systems to manage user environments in a controlled way is a common practice at HPC centers that is sometimes embraced also by individual programmers on their development machines.
 To support this common practice Spack integrates with Environment Modules and Lmod by providing post-install hooks that generate module files and commands to manipulate them.

-Modules are one of several ways you can use Spack packages.
-For other options that may fit your use case better, you should also look at spack load and environments.
+Modules are one of the several ways you can use installed packages, along with spack load and environments.

 $ module avail